TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 **Tip**: Validate return URIs

-Although the eShopOnContainers mobile app doesn\'t validate the return URI, the best practice is to validate that the return URI refers to a known location in order to prevent open-redirect attacks.
+Although the eShopOnContainers mobile app doesn't validate the return URI, the best practice is to validate that the return URI refers to a known location in order to prevent open-redirect attacks.